Edwin Florence - Biographical Notes

 The following history was written by Edwin's daughter, Ann Hutcheson Florence Young:

-most of his younger years on sailing ships and on
+Edwin Florence spent most of his younger years on sailing

-whaling ships in the Antarctic.
-He is known to have
+ships and on whaling ships in the Antarctic.
+He is known

 It is known that prior to his settling in Canada, he sailed northern waters - to Iceland, Jutland, the Skageratt and the Baltic Sea.
 This could have been connected with fishing trawlers.